flyteorg/flyte/rsts/index.rst

    <p style="color: #808080; font-weight: 350; font-size: 25px; padding-top: 10px; padding-bottom: 10px;"> The workflow automation platform for complex, mission-critical data and ML processes at scale </p>

-Flyte is an open-source, container-native, structured programming and distributed processing platform.
+Flyte is an open-source, container-native, structured programming and distributed processing platform implemented in Golang.
 It enables highly concurrent, scalable and maintainable workflows for machine learning and data processing.

-It is implemented in Golang, and designed for container native execution and connecting external services.
-For external services, it offers backend plugins- allowing separating plugins from user code (Python library).

-Created at `Lyft <https://www.lyft.com/>`__ in collaboration with Spotify, Freenome and many others, Flyte provides first class support for Python, Java, and Scala, and is built directly on Kubernetes for all the benefits containerization provides: portability, scalability, and reliability.
+Created at `Lyft <https://www.lyft.com/>`__ in collaboration with Spotify, Freenome and many others, Flyte provides first class support for Python, JAVA, and Scala, and is built directly on Kubernetes for all the benefits containerization provides: portability, scalability, and reliability.

 The core unit of execution in Flyte is the :ref:`task <divedeep-tasks>`, which you can easily write with the Flytekit SDK:

-.. tabbed:: python
+.. tabbed:: Python

     .. code:: python